DunderGG/govid/README.md

 # <img width="64" height="64" alt="appicon" src="https://github.com/user-attachments/assets/d81ed71e-cc17-4944-aafc-d94f7af758b4" /> &emsp; **GoVid**

 GoVid is a high-performance, cross-platform video downloader built with Go.
 It provides a clean graphical interface for the powerful `yt-dlp` tool, allowing you to easily download and convert videos from various online platforms.

-## 📥 Download

-You can download the latest pre-compiled executables from the **[Releases Page](https://github.com/DunderGG/govid/releases/latest)**.

-1. Download the executable for your operating system.
-2. Ensure you have the [Prerequisites](#-prerequisites) installed, or download the bundled zip instead.
-3. Run the app and start downloading!

 ## ✨ Features